-The Dixie Swim Club - April
+The Bard of Avon - April

 Student Accomplishments

 Highlight special examples of student successes in the field (academic: mentor-mentee, conference presentations, competitive internship, journal acceptance; extra-curricular: horse show championship, art exhibit).
 This is for any accomplishments that a student achieved outside of course work or the normal expectations of student success.